sxsx1xsxs/PLT/README.md

 Error states will cause the parser to backtrack and die.

-How to run the test script:
+3.How to run the test script:
 "python script.py" (python3) will build the compiler, test against the 10 test cases and then measure whether it's the expected result.
 After running this, you should see the prompt "The result matches what we expected" for all 10 test cases with the output of each test cases, which means the 5 positive tests all pass and the 5 negative tests all fail.